aniki-ly/FadeMem/README.md

 Use at least one prompt per GPU and make the prompt count divisible by `NUM_GPUS`.

+## Interactive and Multi-Prompt Generation

+This release focuses on the standard long-video generation setting and does not provide a maintained interactive or multi-shot inference entry point.
+FadeMem preserves the LongLive model architecture and causal generation interface, and the underlying pipeline interfaces for sequential prompt switching are retained for further extension.

+Users interested in interactive or multi-prompt generation may adapt the [LongLive v1.0 interactive inference workflow](https://github.com/NVlabs/LongLive/tree/v1.0) to FadeMem.
+Prompt-switch scheduling and cache handling should be validated for the intended setting, as these modes are not part of the officially evaluated release.

 ## Training

 Prepare the paired LongLive prompt files and launch the released eight-GPU recipe: